sykdomspulsen-org/drat/README.md

 ### License

-Packages in this repository are available under their respective license, which is generally MIT.
+Packages in this repository are available under their respective licenses (generally MIT).